-This summer we may have a fantastic live-aboard opportunity for a couple on a luxury barge, taking holidaymakers along the waterways of France.
+Have you ever considered a role working on a luxury hotel barge?
+We have a fantastic live-aboard opportunity for a chef and host couple in September, taking holidaymakers along the waterways of France.
 The cruise itinerary will include visits to the wine regions and vineyards, so a keen interest and experience in wine pairing would be hugely beneficial.
 We will be looking for an experienced chef and host couple who are able to provide 5-star service and fine-dining cuisine.
-The role is dependant on the situation surrounding Covid-19 and safe travel.
+This is a short-term 4-week role through September, operating for 3-weeks of cruising.

 - Maintain the highest of standards of cleanliness and presentation of all guest areas.
 This will include thorough daily cleaning etc of guest cabins, en-suites and salon.

 - Preparing the table and serving/presenting the food, cheeses and wines at mealtimes.
 A high level of silver service experience is preferred though training can be offered if necessary.

 - Serving pre-meal drinks, preparing basic cocktails and generally “checking” with the guests that they have everything they need.

 - Having an eye for detail, aesthetics and pride in your work.

 - Keeping the bar area stocked up, and ice available.

 - Learning about our fine wines on board and presenting them when serving at meal times.
 Maintaining wine stocks in the chill cabinets and inventory in store on the boat.

 - Keeping on top of laundry and ironing and tidy storage of products under the remit of the hostess.
 Sheets, duvet covers and pillowcases go to external laundries, tablecloths, napkins, towels and robes are laundered on board.